kanishkdsharma-commits/biogram/replit.md

 ### Medications - `/health/medications/`

 **Design Features:**
+- Back to Dashboard button at top
 - Purple gradient hero with "Your Medications" headline
+- No sidebar navigation
 - 80px floating pill icon (💊) with animation
 - Dedicated tab accessible from all pages
 - Comprehensive medication management view